 Provide medical record and current blood work.
 Be sure to fax a copy of your pet’s medical record to us or bring it along to your appointment.
 We prefer blood work to be general chemistry/CBC and no more than two weeks old.
 Providing necessary blood work prior to your arrival will give the surgeon or neurosurgeon vital information about your pet’s health, which will guide and speed treatment plan recommendations.
 Please call us if you are unsure what blood work is recommended prior to arrival.

 Send or bring relevant X-rays.
 Relevant X-Rays may be emailed to the location where your pet is receiving treatment, mailed, or brought along to your appointment.
 Please verify that X-Rays have arrived or that you will bring them to your appointment at least 24 hours prior to your appointment.
-Our surgeons and neurosurgeon prefer to view X-Rays prior to your visit so they are better prepared for you and your pet.
+Our surgeons prefer to view X-Rays prior to your visit so they are better prepared for you and your pet.

 If you don't see the procedure you're looking for, please call us at (317) 534-6000 for more information.